malkawimahdi/investigating-loop-detection-algorithms/README.md

 Every folder contains a truncated (*.svg) file referenced by the test case name, which removes control flow graph elements provided by CBMC, to include the original program's control flow graph structure.

 ## Deprecated
-Deprecated contains results that are either incorrect or have been updated in subsequent algorithm implementations.
+Deprecated contains either incorrect or updated results and code that is ultimately non-functioning.

 ## Nix OS Configurations
 Contains the exact Nix files to generate the exact system used to generate test results for generated algorithms.